 Erica Ramus had been at a big-name franchise brokerage for a few years when an old lawyer friend wanted her to sell his house.
 There was just one problem.

 “He knew he wanted me personally and he went to the phone book and couldn’t find me,” Ramus told Inman.

-The lawyer was tenacious and kept looking for Ramus, but eventually had to call a rival franchise in the area to see if they could help him find her.
+The lawyer was tenacious and kept looking for Ramus, but eventually had to call a rival franchise in the area to see if they could help locate her.
 The episode — which happened in late 2010 — proved to be a watershed moment for Ramus.

 “That pretty much put the nail in the coffin for the franchise,” she recalled.

 Ramus went on to found the Ramus Realty Group, which today is a high-performing independent brokerage based in rural Pennsylvania.
-Ramus described the 12-person company as “small but mighty,” and explained that in a region where reputation matters, putting her name on the company had a huge impact on her bottom line.
+Ramus described the 12-person company as “small but mighty,” and explained that in a region where reputation matters, branding around her own name had a huge impact on her bottom line.